GrammaticalFramework/gf-rgl/README.md

 - `--gf=...` to specify the path to the `gf` executable, if not available on the system path
 - `--verbose` or `-v` to show all GF warnings and errors

-This build method tries to build all languages found in the `src` directory, even those which are not considered complete.

 ## Windows batch file: `Make.bat`

 **This script is still untested.**